-Our development of the TCFT proceeds as follows.
-Section \ref{sec:background} presents fluctuation theorem building blocks, culminating in Crooks' Detailed Fluctuation Theorem (DFT) and the basic integral fluctuation theorems.
+Developing the TCFT proceeds as follows.
+Section \ref{sec:background} presents fluctuation theorem building blocks, culminating in Crooks' (DFT) and the basic IFTs.
 Section \ref{sec:tcft} uses the DFT to introduce and prove the TCFT.
 Section \ref{sec:tsl} shows how it strengthens the Second Law in light of process data.
-The Second Law's updated forms are moot, however, without the ability to extract free energy differences.
-And so, Sec. \ref{sec:const_f} shows how to isolate and solve for free energy differences beyond the equilibrium free energy difference.
+However, the Second Law and its strengthened forms are much more useful when the free-energy difference is known so that bounds on work can be established.
+And so, Sec. \ref{sec:const_f} shows how to use the TCFT to solve for free-energy differences beyond just the equilibrium free-energy difference.
 Section \ref{sec:tyranny} demonstrates how the TCFT overcomes the tyranny of rare events when estimating free energies from data.
 Section \ref{sec:related_results} highlights related results and surveys how the TCFT encapsulates them.
-Finally, we briefly discuss several subtle aspects of applying the TCFT in Sec. \ref{sec:discussion}, considering application to a recent nanoscale flux qubit experiment \cite{Wims19a}.
+Finally, we briefly discuss several subtle aspects of applying the TCFT in Sec. \ref{sec:discussion}, considering the application to a recent nanoscale flux qubit experiment \cite{Wims19a}.
 Section \ref{sec:conclusion} concludes.